 Meanwhile IIF Bank Group said important understandings were reached in Greece debt swap and that talks will continue on Saturday.

-EU Monetary Affairs Commissioner Olli Rehn said on Friday that an agreement should be reached withing the next three days: "We are just about to close a deal on the private sector involvement between the Greek government and the private creditor community, if not today maybe over the weekend, but in any case preferably still in January rather than in February."
+Earlier, EU Monetary Affairs Commissioner Olli Rehn said that an agreement could be reached within the next three days: "We are just about to close a deal on the private sector involvement between the Greek government and the private creditor community, if not today maybe over the weekend, but in any case preferably still in January rather than in February."
 He also added that the outcome of the talks will be crucial for the nearest future of the Eurozone.

 Private bond holders agreed last year to accept a 50% haircut in the value of their Greek debt holdings through a bond swap, but talks have stalled last week amid disagreement over the interest rate they would received on the new bonds as private creditors had demanded a pay above 4% that was rejected earlier this week by the EU finance ministers, pushing instead for a rate nearer 3.5%.

 The Euro hold to gains even after the downgrade of 5 Eurozone countries by Fitch and actually reach fresh highs versus the US Dollar and the Pound.
 The EUR/USD finished the week above 1.3200, posting the highest weekly gains since October.
 Since January 16 the pair has risen more than 600 pips.
 Downgrades and ongoing Greek debt negotiations did not stop the Euro from rallying.